 - I can only recommend testors/model master enamel spray at this time, others I’ve tried damage the foam surface.
 I recommend flat colors as they dry faster and the surface imperfections of foam aren’t as noticable.

-- You can use a black fine line sharpie to add panel lines if desired.
+- You can use a black fine line sharpie to add panel lines and cockpit details if desired.

 - Re-install the receiver and battery